blachawk/SymfonyBlack/README.md

 npm run watch
 ```

-* Open your browser, access local site and let the journey begin.
+* Open your browser, access your local site and let the journey continue!